Chart Color Schemes

 Meadow Springs is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-As per the latest Census evaluation, Meadow Springs' dwelling structure consisted of 87.8% houses and 12.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 85.0% houses and 15.0% other dwellings.
-Home ownership in Meadow Springs stood at 25.3%, with mortgaged dwellings at 48.4% and rented ones at 26.3%.
-The median monthly mortgage repayment was $1,733, aligning with the Perth metro average, while the median weekly rent figure was $350, compared to Perth metro's $1,733 and $300 respectively.
+Dwelling structure in Meadow Springs, as evaluated at the latest Census, comprised 87.8% houses and 12.2% other dwellings.
+In comparison, Perth metro had 85.0% houses and 15.0% other dwellings.
+Home ownership in Meadow Springs was 25.3%, with mortgaged dwellings at 48.4% and rented ones at 26.3%.
+The median monthly mortgage repayment in the area was $1,733, matching Perth metro's average.
+The median weekly rent figure was $350, compared to Perth metro's $300.
 Nationally, Meadow Springs' mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing